Yyy0720/Yyy0720/README.md

 My interests lie at the intersection of **quantitative research, systematic trading, and machine learning**, particularly in using data-driven methods to understand and model financial markets.

+Outside of academics and work, I enjoy bouldering, skateboarding, basketball, hip-hop, watching movies and writing reviews, and traveling around the world.

 ## Highlights

 * **Silver Medal · Top 2%** — Jane Street Market Forecasting Challenge